- Anti-inflammatories (Non-Steroidal Anti-Inflammatory Drugs/NSAIDs) are excellent at reducing swelling, pain and high temperatures.

-There are many different NSAIDs available and your vet will choose one that is most suitable for your pet.
+- There are many different types of NSAID available – your vet will choose the most suitable for your pet.

-Stop giving your pet their non-steroidal anti-inflammatory drugs (NSAIDs) and contact your vet if you notice:
+Stop giving your pet their NSAIDs and contact your vet if you notice any of the following:

 - Very dark or black poo (digested blood)

 - Drinking or weeing more than usual

 You know your pet best.
 If they don't have the symptoms listed above but you are still concerned, always contact your vet.